vheikkiniemi/animated-waddle/Booking system/Phase 3/README.md

 # The Booking system - Phase 3

 > [!NOTE]
-> The material was created using the ChatGPT and CoPilot AI applications.
+> The material was created with the help of ChatGPT and Copilot.

 ## Initial scenario